-Whether you're an up-and-coming rapper trying to get people to come to your shows, an activist trying to promote an important rally, a campus organizer trying to spread the word about your cause, or anyone else-- here are some things I've learned about organizing and promoting events.
+Whether you're an up-and-coming band trying to get people to come to your shows, an activist trying to promote an important rally, a campus organizer trying to spread the word about your cause, or anyone else-- here are some things I've learned about organizing and promoting events.

 These are questions that are important to ask before you even get started.
 If you can answer these, the rest will be a lot easier.